 In order for children to take ownership of their learning, children are given regular opportunities to assess their own learning against specific learning objectives.
 This would include highlighting successes and offering an improvement in a verbal format.
-This could be demonstrated by the 'Traffic Light' system (KS1), by underlining or highlighting successes or by a 'thumbs up' (across the whole school).
+This could be demonstrated by underlining or highlighting successes or by a 'thumbs up' (across the whole school).
 They will also be given opportunities to use 'Purple Pens' in order to edit and assess their own work.